evertheylen/logicpy/README.md

 ## Why not use it?

 I didn't add any metaprogramming, since this would logically be Python's job.
 There is no 'standard library'.
-There's still going to be a lot of bugs.
+There are still going to be a lot of bugs.

-However, the biggest argument might be performance.
+However, the biggest disadvantage might be performance.
 It's pretty slow.

 ## How does it work?